20thcenturyfrog/20thcenturyfrog/README.md

 ### One of my best projects so far 🏆

 During my internship at Aviasales, I developed building blocks for the B2B department landing page.
-I used React (+ libraries) to build the components and Storybook to implement and test their variations.
+I used React and TypeScript (+ libraries) to build the components and Storybook to implement and test their variations.

 👉🏼 For example, these are some of the banner component variations that may be used to build a custom landing page: